What is SEND?

 Child can have areas of need within one or more of these categories.

 What is the context of SEND at Leighton?

 At Leighton we have a high percentage (31%) of children who have been identified as SEND, these additional need include, but are not limited to;

 - Autistic Spectrum Disorder (ASD)

 - Social, emotional and mental health difficulties

 - Hearing Impairment

 What is the SENDco role?

-Our SENDCo is Mrs Penny Rawlings and her role is to coordinate the provision for the children with SEND across the school.
+Our SENDCo is Mrs Kirsten Bilby and her role is to coordinate the provision for the children with SEND across the school.
 The SENDCo works closely with teachers and parents to make sure children with SEND get the support they need and regularly reviews the provision in place to ensure it is having a positive impact.
-Mrs Rawlings provides physical resources for children to use such as ear defenders and writing slopes as well as supporting teachers and TAs with intervention work.
+Mrs Bilby provides physical resources for children to use such as ear defenders and writing slopes as well as supporting teachers and TAs with intervention work.